quixai/car-data-model/README.md

 ```

 ## Result
-**If persistence is enabled**, car data and the result of the function is persisted.
+**If persistence on topics is enabled**, car data and the result of the function is persisted.
 You can review the output of the function in the data catalogue.

 [![](model-catalogue.png)](model-catalogue.png "Model in data catalogue")